 What a Medford Workers’ Comp Attorney Does For You

-Stan Gregory is a workers’ compensation lawyer in Medford, NJ that can help you file a workers’ compensation claim and protect your benefits.
+Stan Gregory is a workers’ compensation lawyer in Medford, NJ, that can help you file a workers’ comp claim and protect your benefits.
 For over 20 years, we have helped employees get workers’ compensation to cover medical expenses, lost wages, and other costs related to workplace injuries.
 We work on contingency, so you’ll have no out-of-pocket costs.

-If a workplace accident results in an injury and you want to file a workers’ compensation claim, schedule a free case evaluation with Stan Gregory by calling 609-281-5100.
+If a workplace accident in Medford results in an injury and you want to file a workers’ compensation claim, schedule a free case evaluation with Stan Gregory by calling 609-281-5100.

 What Should I Do If I’m Injured at Work?